-For your dynamic data objects, periodically you must update their statistics so that the Informix optimizer will continue to choose an optimum execution plan.
-To save time you can analyze all of the data objects within a feature dataset in ArcCatalog.
+You must periodically update your dynamic data objects' statistics so that the Informix optimizer will continue to choose an optimum execution plan.
+To save time, you can analyze all of the data objects within a feature dataset in ArcCatalog.

 If you decide to update the statistics of all or some of the feature class tables with the Informix UPDATE STATISTICS statement, you should never compute statistics on a spatial index table.
 For more information on the Informix SQL UPDATE STATISTICS statement, refer to the Informix SQL Reference Manual.